nawhi/typesafe-monitoring/README.md

 In this type of system, engineers and want to monitor the causes of different types of failure in a business-friendly way so that we can get a quick visual understanding of the throughput of our system, and whether something might have changed (either in our system, or in a dependency) that has affected our outcomes.

+You can start the server with `yarn start`.
 Try sending a POST request to any of the `/vX` endpoints with a body like the following:

 ```json
 {